-In the last two decades, we’ve observed a puzzling paradox – great product managers exist at both market-leading and market-losing companies.
-So what else does it take to build a high-performing product organization that propels companies up and away?
-What’s the secret sauce beyond having the best talent and great product craft?
+We’ve observed a puzzling paradox in the last two decades—great product managers exist at both market-leading and market-losing companies.
+So what does it take to build a high-performing product organization that propels companies to wild success?
+What’s the secret sauce beyond having the best product talent?

-- adjust allocation periodically based on the goals, performance, and markets.
+- Periodic allocation adjustment based on the goals, performance, and markets

-Traditionally, product organizations run Product Portfolio Management, which considers each product line an investment option.
-For example, the Proctor and Gamble baby care portfolio has shampoos, powders, diapers, etc.
+Traditionally, product organizations run Portfolio Management, which considers each product line an investment option.
+For example, the Proctor and Gamble baby care portfolio comprises shampoos, powders, and diapers.

 With the adoption of agile development, the Project Portfolio Management with pre-defined, fixed scoped projects no longer worked.

 In agile, engineering teams work collaboratively with product managers early on to design better ways to solve customer problems.
 However, if product managers start working with engineers on all ideas, all the time, across teams, it can become very chaotic and confusing.

 These were the “new” challenges we faced 15 years ago at PayPal during its Agile transformation.
 We had to tweak the two PPM methods and build a new product portfolio management practice to support multidimensional digital products in an agile world.

 This new practice is now called Responsive Product Portfolio Management (Responsive PPM).